Miles walked: today 16.2 cumulative 353.8

 Through more farmland, I arrived at the hamlet of Hornblotton.
 The church is remarkable.
 It is fairly new, dating from the late 18th century, although there has been a church on the site since medieval times, the ruins of a tower are next to the existing churchInside, the decorations are unusual.
 The walls have been plastered in the sgraffito technique where different layers of plaster of different colours are applied.
 The outer layer of plaster is cut away to produce a drawing.
 I took photographs with my other camera, which I will upload when I get home.

 I had now left the Somerset Levels and was crossing the Eastern extent of the Mendips.
 Lovely rolling hills.
-I could see Worthy farm, which looked just like a farm with no evidence of the recent festival
+I could see Worthy farm ( site of the Glastonbury festival), which looked just like a farm with no evidence of the recent festival

 The Monarch way continued until I emerged in a field of maize about 6 feet high.
 According to the map and compass the path lay straight ahead but there was no alternative but to edge my way around the (large) field.
 I was fed up.
 My knee was hurting and I was tired.

 After what seemed an eternity I found the exit into a wood and as I emerged I had my first view of Wells